Table of Contents

 Hurricane season

 Jamaica also has a known hurricane season which follows the general Atlantic hurricane season and runs from June 1st to November 30th, with the peak period being in early August through the end of October.
-I personally travelled to Jamaica in mid-June and stayed through July and never encountered any hurricane force winds but mother nature is unpredictable.
+I personally traveled to Jamaica in mid-June and stayed through July and never encountered any hurricane-force winds, but Mother Nature is unpredictable.
 It is good to be aware of the hurricane season as if one does strike the island while you are visiting it could interfere with travel arrangements.

 FAQs about a Jamaica Vacation